glebec/haskell-programming-allen-moronuki/26-monad-transformers/README.md

     pure = MaybeT . pure . pure
     (<*>) (MaybeT mtf) (MaybeT mta) = MaybeT $ fmap (<*>) mtf <*> mta

--- the special part:
-instance Monad m => Monad (MaybeT m) where
+-- the `m` and `t` don't change, but the `a` does instance Monad m => Monad (MaybeT m) where
     (>>=) (MaybeT mta) f = MaybeT $ do
         ta <- mta
-        case ta of
-            Nothing -> pure Nothing
+        case ta of -- the unique part of the transformer Nothing -> pure Nothing
             Just x -> runMaybeT (f x)
 ```

+- we need a transformer for each `t` type as there is no generic way to compose two monads.